arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/energy-management-application-note/content.md

 ## Hardware Setup Overview

-Below is a diagram that illustrates the electrical connections for intended application:
+The electrical connections of the intended application design are shown in the diagram below:

 ![Electrical connections of the application](assets/electrical_connections.png)